arjunguha/compsci220-scala/website/hw/mazes/index.md

 - As before, we can use a set to track the unvisited nodes.
 - The distance to each node can be stored in an array.
-The indices of the array are the nodes, and the values are the distance, just like the "previous node" array.
+The indices of the array are the nodes and the values are the distance, similar to the "previous node" array.
-- If you look up Dijkstra's Algorithm, you will see that this is a slightly simplified version.
-    - In the original, only the unvisited neighbors have their distances calculated.
-This is unnecessary and only slightly changes the runtime.
-You may do this if you wish.
 - Often, a priority queue is used instead of a set.
 This adds unnecessary complexity, since Scala doesn't have the necessary features in its PriorityQueue class.
 - For step 6, we provide a function called minMember() in the util package.
 This takes an array of values (e.g. the distances) and a set of integers (e.g. the set of unvisited nodes) and returns the member of the set that corresponds to